I don’t like discussions about quality in software.

 Help other people understand the constraints you see, and you can work together to decide the best tradeoffs to make.
 Understand the constraints another person faces, and you can understand how to help them.
 Instead of negotiating, you can collaborate.

 Next time you’re frustrated by an unrealistic deadline or an inflated estimate, instead of assuming that person just doesn’t get it - ask how things look from where they are.
 What does a product manager do every day?
 What does it mean to an engineer that the code is a mess?
 What was the designer trying to achieve with that colour change?

 Instead of talking about quality, let’s talk about goals.
 We want to see whether customers engage with this new feature.
 We want to cut down how often our engineers get paged at 3am.
 We want the main features to be at most 3 clicks away.
 We want to communicate the value of the product in the first 5 minutes.
 Let’s talk about how our different goals interact.
 Maybe there’s a way to do it that gets everyone closer to their goals?

 Because that’s the fun part.
 That’s why we work in teams - bringing our different strengths together, solving problems, to build something awesome.

 So let’s have less talk about quality, and more talk about empathy.
 Go talk to someone.
 Learn what makes them tick.
 And make something cool together.

-Update: I wrote a follow up post, proposing a better way of framing these conversations: Let’s talk about confidence.
+- Proposing a better way of framing these conversations: Let's talk about confidence.

 Photo credits: Thomas Hawk ("quality" wall painting), saeru ("quality workmanship" sign, cropped from original), Jeff Eaton (Lego argument), Michael Summers (discussion with notebook), and the Anita Borg Institute (people collaborating around a laptop).